awazgyawali/smart-attendence/README.md

-# attendence
+# Smart Attendence System

-A new Flutter project.
+Developed with love in Flutter

 ## Getting Started